AndreyUtka/redux-rx-middleware/README.md

         -> ({type: "GET_USERS_ERROR"})
 ```

-The benefit of the first flow that in both cases you need to handle this actions in reducer by sequence state or
+The benefit of the first flow that in the both cases you need to handle this actions in reducer by sequence state or
 by action type, but you can delegate the creation of the state actions to middleware, don't create addition action
 by your self.
 The main goal of this simle middleware that one async action (with Rx api) has differnt states and you can just handle it reducer